Air Canada has set the following greenhouse gas emissions (GHG) reduction targets to ensure meaningful process towards

 In 2019, we implemented a centralized waste program at our Montreal headquarters, and in Vancouver, Calgary, Winnipeg and Toronto.
 We are continuing to roll out this program in our offices across Canada.

 We have established recycling processes at our six Canadian hubs, where newspapers, magazines, plastic bottles, aluminum cans and other beverage containers onboard our domestic flights are recycled.

 Air Canada works to ensure e-waste and batteries are disposed of properly with designated collection bins located across our facilities.
 Whenever possible, we also donate used electronics such as monitors and computer accessories to non-profit organizations and schools.Learn how we recycle used pilot iPads

 We installed special boxes in high-use areas at our facilities to responsibly recycle disposable personal protective equipment (PPE) necessary due to the COVID-19 pandemic.

-Air Canada is proud to provide a sustainable travel offering to its corporate customers with opportunities to reduce their carbon footprint related to business travel.
+Air Canada is proud to provide a Leave Less travel offering to its corporate customers with opportunities to reduce their carbon footprint related to business travel.

 The program consists of 4 simple steps: